KLAMATH FALLS – Oregon Gov. Kate Brown traveled to Klamath Falls to meet Tuesday with local education, business, and government leaders.

 Klamath Community College President Dr. Roberto Gutierrez spoke with Brown about the College’s dedication to supporting community initiatives that “incubate” entrepreneurs and encourage multi-tiered economic growth.

 Brown said she supports rural communities seeking solutions that best fit their communities because solutions should evolve from the ground up, not the top down.

-“We are extremely thankful that Gov. Brown has chosen to show support for our growing economy in Klamath Falls,” said KCC President Dr. Roberto Gutierrez.
+“We are extremely thankful that Gov. Brown has chosen to show support for our growing economy in Klamath Falls,” Gutierrez said.
 “We advance by working together.”